julienrf/scala-lessons/course/slides/course.md

 ## Type Quantification

-Subtyping and universal types are two different mechanisms that let you write more general programs.
+Subtyping and universal types are two different generalization mechanisms.
 Can you mix them together?

 Consider the following class hierarchy: